bloomberg/chromium.bb/src/testing/buildbot/README.md

     * `can_use_on_swarming_builders`: if set to False, disables running this test on Swarming on any bot.

+    * `idempotent`: if set to False, prevents Swarming from returning the same results of a similar run of the same test.
+See [task deduplication] for more info.

 * `experiment_percentage`: an integer indicating that the test should be run as an experiment in the given percentage of builds.
 Tests running as experiments will not cause the containing builds to fail.
 Values should be